rub3n2000/parcelreactprojectbuilder/README.md

  or even prebuilt auth for express and react.

 Now you can replace the express backend with a dotnet core 3.1 backend wrapper.
-Prebuilt auth for dotnet core 3.1 not included at the moment.

 works like cra, filling out the template for you with one command.